FNBUBBLES420-ORG/Assistive-AimGuide-Launcher/readme.md

 # Assistive AimGuide Launcher

-🎯 An assistive aim guide for PC gamers, designed with accessibility in mind. 🚀 Leveraging AI models (TensorRT or ONNX Runtime) to provide smooth, human‑like aiming assistance. 🤖 Especially beneficial for individuals with physical or cognitive disabilities, offering features like customizable controls 🕹️, dynamic model loading 🔄, and easy‑to‑use interfaces 🖥️ to enhance gaming experiences.
+🎯 An assistive aim guide for PC gamers, designed with accessibility in mind. 🚀 Leveraging AI models (TensorRT or ONNX Runtime) to provide smooth, human‑like aiming assistance. 🤖 Especially beneficial for individuals with physical or cognitive disabilities, offering features like customizable controls 🕹️, dynamic model loading 🔄, & easy‑to‑use

 ## 📦 Includes: